Deepa46/Dominos_Predictive_Purchase_Order_System/README.md

 ## Dominos_Predictive_Purchase_Order_System

 ### Overview
-This project aims to forecast the ingredients required for pizzas based on historical sales data using the Prophet model.
+This project aims to forecast the ingredients required for pizzas based on historical sales data using the Arima model.
 The system enhances inventory management and minimizes food waste by predicting ingredient needs for the upcoming week.

 ## Key Components